LouisBarranqueiro/hexo-theme-tranquilpeak/docs/developer.md

 ```

 SCSS structure follow 7-1 pattern of [sass guidelines](http://sass-guidelin.es/#the-7-1-pattern)
-If you want more informations and to understand better this code, consult [sass guidelines](http://sass-guidelin.es/)
+If you want more information and to understand better this code, consult [sass guidelines](http://sass-guidelin.es/)

 #### Fonts #####